69 Worked Examples: Airplane, Rocket, & Spacecraft Performance

 (b) The induced drag coefficient, C_{D_{i}} and the total drag coefficient, C_D.

-(c) The lift-to-drag ratio of the aircraft at the flight conditions.
+(c) The lift-to-drag ratio of the airplane in the given flight conditions.

-(d) The thrust T required from the engines for the aircraft to fly.
+(d) The thrust T required from the engines for the airplane to fly.

-(e) The approximate maximum potential remaining flight range of the aircraft.
+(e) The approximate maximum potential remaining flight range of the airplane.

 The aspect ratio can be calculated using